Backdoor (computing): Compiler backdoors

-This attack was then actually implemented by Ken Thompson, and popularized in his Turing Award acceptance speech in 1983 (published 1984), "Reflections on Trusting Trust", which points out that trust is relative, and the only software one can truly trust is code where every step of the bootstrapping has been inspected.
+This attack was then actually implemented by Ken Thompson, and popularized in his Turing Award acceptance speech in 1983, "Reflections on Trusting Trust", which points out that trust is relative, and the only software one can truly trust is code where every step of the bootstrapping has been inspected.
 This backdoor mechanism is based on the fact that people only review source (human-written) code, and not compiled machine code (object code).
 A program called a compiler is used to create the second from the first, and the compiler is usually trusted to do an honest job.

 Thompson's paper describes a modified version of the Unix C compiler that would put an invisible backdoor in the Unix login command when it noticed that the login program was being compiled, and would also add this feature undetectably to future compiler versions upon their compilation as well.

-Because the compiler itself was a compiled program, users would be extremely unlikely to notice the machine code instructions that performed these tasks.
+As the compiler itself was a compiled program, users would be extremely unlikely to notice the machine code instructions that performed these tasks.
 (Because of the second task, the compiler's source code would appear "clean".)
 What's worse, in Thompson's proof of concept implementation, the subverted compiler also subverted the analysis program (the disassembler), so that anyone who examined the binaries in the usual way would not actually see the real code that was running, but something else instead.